-Beginning on 9 November 2015, contract sizes were changed from 1.0 MW to 0.1 MW for all contracts traded on the ASX platform.
-For the purposes of consistent reporting on EMI, all contracts prior to 9 November 2015 were multiplied by ten and are now expressed as contract equivalents.
+Beginning on 9 November 2015, contract sizes were changed from 1.0 MW to 0.1 MW for all New Zealand electricity futures and options contracts traded on the ASX platform.
+For the purposes of consistent reporting on EMI, all New Zealand contracts prior to 9 November 2015 were multiplied by ten and are now expressed as contract equivalents.

 Visit the glossary for a list of defined terms used on the website.

 Visit the forum to see if the information you are looking for is already available or ask a question to see if some of our informed users or staff can help?